 - Resistant to both water and dust

-- Open-Ear Design - Patented bone conduction technology delivers premium audio through the cheekbone, keeping you connected and aware of your surroundings.
+- Open-Ear Design - Patented bone conduction headphones deliver premium audio through the cheekbone.
+Unlike over ear headphones, Aeropex keeps you connected and aware of your surroundings.

-- Light & Comfortable - Experience unmatched comfort with our most lightweight and comfortable headphones, featuring a bud-free, pain-free design for all-day listening.
+- Lightweight & Comfortable - Experience unmatched comfort with our most lightweight and comfortable sport headset, featuring a bud-free, pain-free design for all-day listening.

-- 8-Hours of Music & Calls - Enjoy 8 continuous hours of music and dual noise-canceling mics for crystal clear calls.
+- Eight Hours of Music & Calls - Enjoy 8 continuous hours of music or podcasts, plus dual noise-canceling mics for crystal clear calls.

-- IP67 Waterproof Rating - Completely sweat and waterproof.
+- IP67 Waterproof Rating - Completely sweat and waterproof earphones for workouts, fitness and running.
 Moisture detection alert included for safe charging.
 (Not suitable for swimming)

-- Multifunction Button - One click to play, pause, skip, activate voice assistant, answer calls, etc.
+- Wireless Convenience - Easy multipoint Bluetooth pairing with iOS and Android Bluetooth-ready devices.
+Multifunction Button to play, pause, skip, activate voice assistant, answer calls, etc.with one click.

 Stealing the third spot on this list is the AfterShokz Titanium AS600OB with its incredibly durable construction and stylish design.
 While not as lightweight as the Trekz Air, the Titanium still offers a ton of value and we’d recommend for anyone new to bone conduction headsets.